 DON’T:

-Don’t become isolated with a pupil, or be on your own with a group.
+Don’t become isolated with a pupil or be on your own with a group.

 Don’t make physical contact with the pupils.

 Don’t give any personal contact details to the children or take any personal contact details from them.
 That includes Social media, email, telephone numbers and addresses.